coucounco/laravel-acl/README.md

 # Laravel-Acl

-Access Control List for Laravel >5.8.
+This is a package for laravel to provide Access Control List for Laravel >5.8.

 ## Getting started